 We analyzed and compared 40+ different toilets from 15 manufacturers.
 We focused on their features, design, and price as well.
-We could list top 10 toilets that cost over $2000, but expensive toilet is not what an average consumer is looking for and that’s why we did our best to include the toilets with the best value for the money.
+We could list top 10 toilets that cost over $2000, but expensive toilet is not what an average consumer is looking for and that’s why we did our best to include the toilets we believe to have the best value for the money.